 Ground covering is the answer for difficult growing areas.
 There are a vast variety of plants, herbs, and shrubs that thrive as ground covering in some of the most wretched spots.
 It all depends on what area needs to be covered, as well as soil and sunlight conditions.

 Another star of ground-covering plants is creeping phlox.
 Gardeners may choose from two different types.
-One type of creeping phlox (Phlox stolonifera) is a shade lover, and is right at home under shade trees and any area that does not get much light.
+One type of creeping phlox (Phlox stolonifera) is a shade lover and is right at home under shade trees and an area that does not get much light.
 Their dainty flowers of white, blue, or pink will bloom in the spring in heavy clumps of foliage.
-For expansive areas that enjoy full sun and good drainage, the second type of creeping phlox (phlox subulata) thrives.
+For expansive areas that enjoy full sun and good drainage, the second type of creeping phlox (phlox subulate) thrives.
 This type grows in clumps that are similar to moss.
 They also have flowers in the spring and leave foliage throughout the summer.

 Periwinkle (Vinca minor)is truly the gardener’s friend.
 This is especially true in areas that might not get a lot of rainfall.
 This hardy plant is a fast grower and provides lush foliage that tends to smother out weeds.
 It is a low-lying creeper that quickly absorbs moisture into the soil and retains it, which benefits surrounding plants.
 Its pleasant foliage is evergreen throughout the seasons, and blooms in blue, pink, or white in the spring and often again in the autumn.

-These highlighted plants, among others, can really make a difference in a homeowner’s landscaping.
-Nature is random and is never perfect; therefore, there are always going to be problematic areas in anyone’s garden no matter the location.
+These highlighted plants, among others, can make a difference in a homeowner’s landscaping.
+Nature is random and is never perfect; therefore, there are always going to be problem areas in anyone’s garden no matter the location.
 The key to good ground cover is knowing the conditions that are presented and which plants will thrive the best in that area.
 It is also important to know if the plant blooms and whether or not it is evergreen.
-Successful ground covering becomes the verdant canvas for annuals, perennials, shrubs and trees in the landscaping.
+Successful ground covering becomes the verdant canvas for annuals, perennials, shrubs, and trees in the landscaping.
 When planted judiciously, they accentuate the beauty surrounding them.

 Soil erosion is sometimes a necessary evil of landscaping.
 However using the appropriate ground covers for the situation, can stop or at least keep soil erosion to a minimum.
-There are, however, ground covers that can both climb rocky slopes to stop soil erosion as well as cover areas on the ground that cannot seem to even grow grass.
+There are, however, ground covers that can both climb rocky slopes to stop soil erosion as well as cover areas on the ground that cannot seem even to grow grass.

 The English ivy is another favorite plant when it comes to slope covers.
 It will spread horizontally and reach a height of about 8 inches.
-It is an evergreen that does flower but because the flower is green, it is hardly noticed.
+It is an evergreen that does flower, but because the flower is green, it is hardly noticed.
 The ivy is also helpful at weed control and also is good for planting in shady areas under trees and shrubs.
 The ivy is fast growing and very evasive.
-It does require trimming in order to keep it under control.
+It does require trimming to keep it under control.

 The partridgeberry plant is a slow growing plant that is not very aggressive.
 It only grows to about 2 inches high.
 It is a very showy plant with white flowers in the spring and red berries that last through the winter.
-Along with covering slopes, it is a good cover for bare shady spots.
-The partridge berry prefers moist drained soil, however it is very tolerant of the cold and it will keep its lovely color even in the extreme winter conditions.
+Along with covering slopes, it is a good cover for bare, shady spots.
+The partridge berry prefers moist drained soil.
+However it is very tolerant of the cold, and it will keep its lovely color even in the extreme winter conditions.